noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 have it appear in the response by adding :literal:`distinct=true` to the API call.

-.. warning:: Keeping track of all distict values might be a resource-intensive process that significantly rises the response time, therefore use it with care.
+.. warning:: Keeping track of all distinct values might be a resource-intensive process that significantly rises the response time, therefore use it with care.